cockroachdb/docs/v21.2/make-queries-fast.md

 - Make transactions smaller by operating on less data per transaction.
 This will offer fewer opportunities for transactions' data access to overlap.
 - [Split the table across multiple ranges](split-at.html) to distribute its data across multiple nodes for better load balancing of some write-heavy workloads.

-For more information about how to avoid performance problems caused by contention, see [Understanding and Avoiding Transaction Contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).
+For more information about how to avoid performance problems caused by contention, see [Transaction Contention](performance-best-practices-overview.html#transaction-contention).

 ## Cluster topology